integratedfordevelopers/integrated/README.md

 1. `integrated_js`
 2. `integrated_css`

-The IntegratedContentBundle has [SASS files](http://sass-lang.com/).
-In order to use these files a SASS filter can be used:
+The IntegratedContentBundle uses [Sass](http://sass-lang.com/), in order to use these files a Sass filter can be used:

 	# app/config/config.yml
 	assetic: